frangucc/thenodechronbook/script_only.md

 Please don't call me that.

+# ACT 5

+> Act 5 get's on the topic of money and lifestyle of hackers and inventors.

 ### SECTION 1 / PART 1 / ACT 5 / PAGE 1

 ** 1:1:5:1 OVERVIEW: ** xxx